cdl-geneseo/geneseo-dictionary/N/Newton.md

 # Newton

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Newton

 Created by  Unknown User (gmm6), last modified on Sep 30, 2010

 (n.)
 An abbreviation that is used to refer to the Newton Lecture Hall.  &quot;I gotta head up to Newton for my psych class.&quot;  Martinelli, N-R, 2010.